 No, I am not crazy.
 Cinnamon makes a really lovely faux rust paint on any surface.
 Plus, it’s simple to use, so let’s give it a try.

 Spray small areas of your sign with the sealer.
 While it’s wet, sprinkle with cinnamon.
 You can play with different techniques in different areas.
-For instance, on my “bolt holes,” I sprinkled the cinnamon on the wet sealer, then took my finger and traced the circle.
+For instance, on my “bolt holes,” I sprinkled the cinnamon on the wet sealer, then used my finger to trace the circle.
 By doing this, the “rust” comes out looking circular!

 Try a light dusting of cinnamon in some areas of your beach sign.
 It gives the appearance that the “rust” is just starting to peek through the paint.
 Other areas of the sign I really dumped on the cinnamon to give large “rusty” areas.